Facts about Dorothy Stratten

 Having asked Snider for a divorce, Dorothy Stratten visited him at his home on August 14, 1980, where Snider shot her dead and then killed himself.
 Stratten’s story was told in the TV movie Death of a Centerfold (1981) and in Star 80 (1983), director Bob Fosse‘s last film.
 She was the source of a longstanding feud between Peter Bogdanovich and Playboy founder Hugh Hefner, and the subject of Bogdanovich’s 1984 book The Killing of the Unicorn.

-Dorothy Stratten and Paul Snider were played by Mariel Hemingway and Eric Roberts in Star 80 and by Jamie Lee Curtis and Bruce Weitz in Death of a Centerfold… Peter Bogdanovich married Stratten’s half-sister Louise in 1988; they divorced in 2001.
+Dorothy Stratten and Paul Snider were played by Mariel Hemingway and Eric Roberts in Star 80 and by Jamie Lee Curtis and Bruce Weitz in Death of a Centerfold… Peter Bogdanovich married Dorothy Stratten’s half-sister, Louise Stratten, in 1988; they divorced in 2001.